Fernando Ocampo: Biography

 In 1929 and 1930 Ocampo was a member of the Board of Examiners for Architects in Manila, co-founded Philippine Institute of Architecture (PIA) together Ar.
 Juan M. Arellano & Ar.
 Andres P. Luna and in addition to his private practice he became a member of the faculty of the School of Architecture at the University of Santo Tomas, Manila.

+Personal life

 One of Ocampo's children was renowned basketball player and coach Ed Ocampo (1938-1992) and architect Fernando L. Ocampo, Jr., UAP.

+Death

+He died in 1984 in Manila, Philippines due to a lingering illness.